-Massachusetts General Hospital Imaging provides bone densitometry testing on the Mass General main campus, at Mass General West Imaging - Waltham, and at Mass General Imaging - Chelmsford.
+Massachusetts General Hospital Imaging provides bone densitometry testing on the Mass General main campus and at Mass General West Imaging - Waltham.
 No matter which facility you come to, our staff places priority on making your journey through the imaging process comfortable, safe, and successful.
 All images are read by a radiologist with specialty expertise in the area of the body being studied.

 Bone densitometry overview:

 - A special kind of X-ray machine measures the amount of energy your bones absorb, which indicates the bones’ density and strength.

 - The exam helps to diagnose and track the treatment of osteoporosis and other conditions that cause bone loss.